 Bryan is a management consultant operating since 2001.
 He is a specialist in risk-based decision making, strategic leadership and strategic planning born from his more than twenty years of facilitating executive and board workshops.
-Bryan's experience as a risk practitioner includes the design and implementation of risk management programs for more than 100 organisations across the public, private and not-forprofit sectors.
-Bryan is the author of DECIDE: How to Manage the Risk in Your Decision Making, a book for strategic leaders who wish to minimise the time taken to get to the right decision and Winning Conversations: How to turn red tape into blue ribbon that teaches you practical methods to cut through with your advice and make the impact you want to make.
+Bryan's experience as a risk practitioner includes the design and implementation of risk management programs for more than 150 organisations across the public, private and not-forprofit sectors.
+Bryan is the author of DECIDE: How to Manage the Risk in Your Decision Making, a book for strategic leaders who wish to minimise the time taken to get to the right decision; Persuasive Advising: How to Turn Red Tape into Blue Ribbon that teaches you practical methods to cut through with your advice and make the impact you want to make; and Risky Business: How Successful Organisations Embrace Uncertainty (#1 Amazon Best Seller) that is a guide to the most successful way to design and embed an effective risk framework.

-Bryan also authored the Australian Government's Risk Management Benchmarking Survey for more than 120 Government agencies from 2002-2005, lectured in the Principles of Risk Transfer in the Masters in Risk Management program of Monash University from 2002 - 2006 and designed and delivered the Risk Management Institute of Australasia flagship Enterprise Risk Course from 2019.
+Bryan also authored the Australian

+Government's Risk Management

+Benchmarking Survey for more than 120

+Government agencies from 2002-2005,

+lectured in the Principles of Risk Transfer

+in the Masters in Risk Management

+program of Monash University from 2002 -

+2006 and designed and delivers the Risk

+Management Institute of Australasia's

+flagship Enterprise Risk course since 2019.